JamesA-Hunter/javascript-snake-clone-from-scratch/README.md

-I made this project from scratch without looking into any tutorials on how a game works and thought it would be most effective to learn by creating it blind only looking up what the syntax for what i was trying to do. it has many flaws ^^
+I made this project from scratch without looking into any tutorials on how a game works and thought it would be most effective to learn by creating it blind only looking up what the syntax is for what i was trying to do.

 try it here: https://jamesa-hunter.github.io/javascript-snake-clone-from-scratch/